-My phone is a piece of shit.
+My phone is a fossil.
 The Treo 755p was released May 14, 2007, back before the first iPhone was even a twinkle in consumers’ eyes.

 After my iPod was stolen, I figured I’d play music with my phone, anticipating replacing it with a modern device and wanting to avoid a potentially redundant iPod.
 That hasn’t happened yet.